blamco/tuning/README.md

 # Diag_analyzer.exe

 Usage:
 	Diag_analyzer.exe
-	#Will use the first diagnostic in the directory alphabetically
+	- will use the first diagnostic in the directory alphabetically or
-	or
 	Diag_analyzer.py Diagnostic_File.7z
-	#Will use the diagnostic file specified
+	- will use the diagnostic file specified

 Diag_analyzer.exe will check the provided AMP diagnostic file for sfc.exe.log files.
 It will then create a directory with the diagnostic file name and store the log files outside of the .7z.